-SCUBA QUIZ: Identify these Coral Species!
+SCUBA QUIZ: Can You ID these Coral Species?

 Did you know corals are animals?
 They are tiny polyps that sometimes live in large colonies.
 Some are able to make a calcium carbonate skeleton that might look like a rock or plant while others follow the movement of the water.
 Corals are an ancient life form that exists over 240 million years.